sybila/biodivine-lib-bdd/README.md

 Also, experiments suggest there might better orderings for these types of formulas, but its not clear whether these are also exponential or not.

+#### Asynchronous Boolean Network semantics

+The dynamics of a Boolean network are governed by its update functions.
+Given a variable `A`, an update function is a standard Boolean function `f_A(A, B, C)` of some regulating variables `A, B, C`.
+The dynamics of the network can be then described as a relation in `A, B, C, ..., A', B', C', ...` such that for every variable, we have an update formula `A' = f_A(A, B, C, ...) & B' = B & C' = C ...`.
+The complete dynamics is then a disjunction of these update formulas.
+The dynamics is called asynchronous since every update formula can change only one variable and any of the variables can be changed at any time.

 ### Result history

 For reference, we keep a history of benchmark runs on our server (`psyche07`).
 The server has a 32-core